Statistics on Lefschetz thimbles: Bell/Leggett-Garg inequalities and the classical-statistical approximation

 We assume a Guassian initial state, displaced from the minimum of the potential well by an amount $\Delta$, i.e.,

 This leads to a positive Wigner function of the initial density matrix (with the explicit form shown in Eq.~\eqref{eq:Green_Wigner_free_QM}).
-The full expression for the time-dependent wave function can be written in terms of the Feynman kernel
+The full expression for the time-dependent wavefunction can be written in terms of the Feynman kernel

 as

 yielding